 School of Education

-Rahila is a Ph.D. student specializing in Educational Policy and Social Context with concurrent interests in Learning, Cognition, and Development.
-Her research interests are in student and teacher motivation, urban school policy and program implementation, pre-service secondary mathematics teacher development, and secondary mathematics teacher professional development.
+Rahila is a Ph.D. student specializing in Educational Policy and Social Context (EPSC) with concurrent interests in Learning, Cognition, and Development (LCD).
+Her research interests are in student and teacher motivation, urban school policy and program implementation, algebra course placement policy, and critical practice and social justice agendas.

 Simzar, R.M. & Domina, T. (2014).
 Attending to student motivation: A recommendation for improving accelerated mathematical learning across diverse learners.
 Under review for publication in Critical Practice in P-12 Education: Transformative Teaching and Learning.
 William Paterson University: IGI Global.